jklahn/cyoa/README.md

 # Python-based Choose Your Own Adventure (CYOA) Engine
 Ever wanted to make your own old-school choose your adventure game?
 Maybe you read the R. L. Stine "Give Yourself Goosebumps" books.
 Or maybe you enjoyed playing "Zork" or "The Hitchhiker's Guide to the Galaxy."
 My goal was to make a platform that made it easier for others to write their own CYOA game.
 With the CYOA engine, I've tried my best to abstract as much as possible make it easier to compose games.

-# To compose games:
+## To compose games:
-Game data is written in JSON format and read from the .json file in the `data` directory.
-Use the `template.json` file in the `data` directory as a guide.
+Game data is written in JSON format and read from the first .json file seen in the `flaskapp/data` directory.
+Use the `template.json` file in the `flaskapp/data` directory as a reference.

-The following attributes are required for each page:
+**The following attributes are required for each page:**
 - `"name"`: Unique name for for page.
 Pages are connected (referenced) by these names.
 - `"title"`: Titles are what are displayed when a page is offered as a choice for the player to make (via "linked_pages").
 - `"body"`: The body is the main text of a page.
 It's normally the long description.